The Athena® Warriors

 Amanda attributes much of her warrior attitude to her grandmother, a breast cancer survivor, who has inspired Amanda to join Athena® in the fight to end breast cancer.
 Amanda's grandmother, diagnosed in 1993, taught Amanda about grace, courage and inner strength that obviously runs in the family.

 Amanda measures success not by medals or records or championships.
-She measures success by her infinite love for her husband, photographer Sacha Brown, and their son, Blaise.
+She measures success by her infinite love for her husband, photographer Sacha Brown; their son, Blaise; and their daughter, Doone.
 She measures success by her grandmother, Rosalie Beard, who inspires her every day.
-And she measures success by her role as an Athena® Water Warrior, increasing awareness about the fight against breast cancer.
+And she measures success by her role as an Athena® Warrior, increasing awareness about the fight against breast cancer.

 Yes, Amanda Beard is a fighter.
 She's a survivor.
 And she's a winner – regardless of how she does in the pool.